DrSleepy/AWS-Certified-Developer-Exam-Notes/SQS.md

 - If the consumer is not able to process the message within the visibility timeout, then the message is placed back onto the queue, which can result in the same message being delivered twice
 - Default visibility timeout is 30 seconds
 - Maximum visibility timeout is 12 hours
+- Timeout can be increased with the 'ChangeMessageVisiblity' API call